-The Enjoy Tennis Team
+The Enjoy Tennis Team.

-2. Article by Breeda Claffey, a long standing Enjoy Tennis coach on her experience working with Disability tennis players.
+Below is an article written by Breeda Claffey, a long standing Enjoy Tennis coach on her experience working with Disability tennis players.
+It gives a great insight to the rewards of coaching with Enjoy Tennis groups.